9:15 am Welcome and Free Choice

 2.50- Tidy Up

-A quiet rest area is situated in the Book Corner for children to take a nap if they need one, with mattress, blankets and cushions.
+A quieter rest area can be situated in the Book Corner for children to take a nap if they need one, with blankets and cushions.

 During the Pre-school day, fresh drinking water is always available for the children.